sikaoguo22/NERDSSTutorial/docs/basic_usage.md

 ## Run the simulation

 Make sure your .inp and .mol files are in the same folder.
+Navigate to that folder.

 ### Run the simulation in the local environment